causerp/cangjie_runtime/std/doc/libs/std_en/ast/ast_package_api/ast_package_classes.md

 protected open func dump(indent: UInt16): String
 ```

 Function: Converts the current syntax tree node into a tree structure and prints it.
-The tree structure of the syntax tree node is output in the following format:
+The tree structure of the syntax tree node will be output in the following format:

 - `-` string: Represents the public attributes of the current node, such as `-keyword`, `-identifier`.
-- The node attribute is followed by the specific type of the node, such as `-declType: PrimitiveType`, indicating the node is a [PrimitiveType](ast_package_classes.md#class-primitivetype) node.
+- The node attribute is followed by the specific type of the node, such as `-declType: PrimitiveType` indicating the node type is a [PrimitiveType](ast_package_classes.md#class-primitivetype) node.
 - Each type uses braces to denote its scope.

 For detailed syntax tree output format, see [Syntax Tree Node Printing](../ast_samples/dump.md).

 Parameters:

-- indent: [UInt16](../../core/core_package_api/core_package_intrinsics.md#uint16) - The number of spaces for indentation in the formatted output.
+- indent: [UInt16](../../core/core_package_api/core_package_intrinsics.md#uint16) - The number of indentation spaces for formatted output.

 Return Value: